LinkedIn InMail vs Connection Requests: Which Gets Better Response Rates?

 Assumptions:

-- 200 connection requests per month (realistic for active account)
+- 200 connection requests per month (realistic for an active account)

 - 40% acceptance rate = 80 accepted connections